shin-materials/VASP-Structural_Descriptors/README.md

     - Angle between 'far' apart atoms are not reliable with this script
   - SG, #SG: Space group with symbol or space group number
   - Eg: Band gap (xml file is needed for this)
+  - Ewald: Ewald summation of the given structure (nominal charge states is applied within script)
+  - natom: Number of atoms in the structure
+  - GII: Global Instability Index (GII) captures instability of deviation from ideal coordination environment.
+This uses 'Bond_Valcne2016.csv' file as reference.
   - Mathmatical operation of descriptors:
      - If you format descriptor or column with bracket ('[' and ']'), you can execute simple operations.
      - Ex) [Fe5-O1]+[Fe5-O2]: sum of bond length of Fe5-O1 and Fe5-O2